 The imaging performance of the Jabra Elite 75t is excellent.
 The group delay is below the audibility threshold, which should result in tight and accurate bass and treble.
 The L/R drivers of our unit were also well-matched, and you shouldn't notice any gaps in the stereo image.
 Note that these results are only valid for our unit and yours may perform differently.

 Like most in-ears, the soundstage of the Jabra Elite 75t is poor.
-This is because activating the resonances of the pinna (outer-ear) is one of the key factors in creating a speaker-like and out-of-head soundstage, and the design of in-ears bypass the pinna completely.
+This is because activating the resonances of the pinna (outer-ear) is one of the key factors in creating a speaker-like and out-of-head soundstage, and the design of in-ears bypasses the pinna completely.
 Also, because of their closed-back design, their soundstage will be less open than that of open-back headphones.

 The Jabra Elite 75t's weighted harmonic distortion performance is decent.
 While higher frequencies all fall within acceptable limits, the significant bump in mid-bass at higher volumes may cause those frequencies to sound harsh and impure if you blast your music.